PhenomDevel/PhenomRaidTools/README.md

   %source
 - Add condition met counter for timers (after X conditon mets it shoulkd trigger not ion first alwys)
 - Add trigger for DBM / BW - On hold
+- Be able to configure multiple conditions for each trigger Like trigger on ENCOUNTER_START *or* SPELL_CAST_SUCCESS/123 Each conditon